berehovskyi/apex-stream/README.md

     .get(); // returns a value if present or throws NoSuchElementException otherwise
 ```

-On a reference stream, search reduction is operated according to
+On a reference stream, search reduction is performed using
-a comparer and returns a result as [Optional](#optional).
+a Comparer and returns a result as [Optional](#optional).

 Find an optional account with a max `AnnualRevenue`: